 What hybrid closed-loop systems can people get on the NHS under the guidance?

-The recommendations in this appraisal apply to hybrid closed-loop systems as a whole and not particular models.
-As part of the implementation plan, NHSE have been negotiating with the manufacturers to agree on which systems which meet cost-effective price set by NICE during appraisal is being developed.
+The recommendations in this appraisal apply to hybrid closed-loop systems as a whole and not particular models, but do say any systems made available must meet a cost-effective price for the NHS.
+As part of the implementation plan, NHS England have negotiated with tech manufacturers to agree which systems meet the cost-effective price set by NICE.

 What about people with other types of diabetes?